Herbal medicine: Herbal preparations

 There are many forms in which herbs can be administered, the most common of which is a liquid consumed as a herbal tea or a (possibly diluted) plant extract.

 Herbal teas, or tisanes, are the resultant liquid of extracting herbs into water, though they are made in a few different ways.
 Infusions are hot water extracts of herbs, such as chamomile or mint, through steeping.
 Decoctions are the long-term boiled extracts, usually of harder substances like roots or bark.
 Maceration is the cold infusion of plants with high mucilage-content, such as sage or thyme.
 To make macerates, plants are chopped and added to cold water.
-They are then left to stand for 7 to 12 hours (depending on herb used).
+They are left to stand for 7 to 12 hours (depending on the herb used).
 For most macerates, 10 hours is used.

 Tinctures are alcoholic extracts of herbs, which are generally stronger than herbal teas.
 Tinctures are usually obtained by combining pure ethanol (or a mixture of pure ethanol with water) with the herb.
 A completed tincture has an ethanol percentage of at least 25% (sometimes up to 90%).
-Non-alcoholic tinctures can be made with glycerin but it is believed to be less absorbed by the body than alcohol based tinctures and has a shorter shelf life.
-Herbal wine and elixirs are alcoholic extract of herbs, usually with an ethanol percentage of 12–38%.
+Non-alcoholic tinctures can be made with glycerin, but it is believed to be less absorbed by the body than alcohol based tinctures and has a shorter shelf life.
+Herbal wine and elixirs are alcoholic extracts of herbs, usually with an ethanol percentage of 12–38%.
 Extracts include liquid extracts, dry extracts, and nebulisates.
 Liquid extracts are liquids with a lower ethanol percentage than tinctures.
 They are usually made by vacuum distilling tinctures.
 Dry extracts are extracts of plant material that are evaporated into a dry mass.
 They can then be further refined to a capsule or tablet.

-The exact composition of an herbal product is influenced by the method of extraction.
+The exact composition of a herbal product is influenced by the extraction method.
 A tea will be rich in polar components because water is a polar solvent.
-Oil on the other hand is a non-polar solvent and it will absorb non-polar compounds.
+Oil, on the other hand, is a non-polar solvent and it will absorb non-polar compounds.
 Alcohol lies somewhere in between.

 Many herbs are applied topically to the skin in a variety of forms.
 Essential oil extracts can be applied to the skin, usually diluted in a carrier oil.
 Many essential oils can burn the skin or are simply too high dose used straight; diluting them in olive oil or another food grade oil such as almond oil can allow these to be used safely as a topical.
 Salves, oils, balms, creams, and lotions are other forms of topical delivery mechanisms.
 Most topical applications are oil extractions of herbs.
-Taking a food grade oil and soaking herbs in it for anywhere from weeks to months allows certain phytochemicals to be extracted into the oil.
+Taking a food-grade oil and soaking herbs in it for anywhere from weeks to months allows certain phytochemicals to be extracted into the oil.
 This oil can then be made into salves, creams, lotions, or simply used as an oil for topical application.
 Many massage oils, antibacterial salves, and wound healing compounds are made this way.

 Inhalation, as in aromatherapy, can be used as a treatment.